snipsco/snips-actions-templates/docs/snips-skill.md

 A snips skill is a folder containing the code needed to handle intents generated from the snips platform.

-This folder is given to the snips-skills-server that will ensure the skill is running.
+This folder is given to the `snips-skill-server` that will ensure the skill is running.

 ## Files required by the skill server